-The increase in subordinated incentive fee on income was primarily the result of entering into the (i) amended and restated investment advisory agreement in August 2021, which changed the calculation of the subordinated incentive fee to express the hurdle rate required for CIM to earn, and be paid, the incentive fee as a percentage of our net assets rather than adjusted capital, and (ii) the second amended and restated investment advisory agreement in October 2021, which reduced the hurdle rate applicable to the subordinated incentive fee.
-The decrease in management fees was also primarily due to entering into the second amended and restated investment advisory agreement in October 2021, which reduced the annual rate from 2.0% to 1.5%.
-The increase in interest expense was primarily the result of higher average borrowings during the three months ended March 31, 2022 compared to the three months ended March 31, 2021.
+The increase in interest expense was primarily the result of (a) higher average borrowings under our financing arrangements during the three months ended September 30, 2022 compared to the three months ended September 30, 2021, and (b) higher LIBOR and SOFR rates during the three months ended September 30, 2022 compared to the three months ended September 30, 2021.
+The increase in subordinated incentive fee on income was primarily the result of entering into (i) the amended and restated investment advisory agreement in August 2021, which changed the calculation of the subordinated incentive fee to express the hurdle rate required for CIM to earn, and be paid, the incentive fee as a percentage of our net assets rather than adjusted capital, and (ii) the second amended and restated investment advisory agreement in October 2021, which reduced the hurdle rate applicable to the subordinated incentive fee.
+The decrease in management fees was also primarily due to entering into the second amended and restated investment advisory agreement in October 2021, which among other things, reduced the annual rate from 2.0% to 1.5%.

-The composition of our general and administrative expenses for the three months ended March 31, 2022 and 2021 was as follows:
+The composition of our general and administrative expenses for the three months ended September 30, 2022 and 2021 was as follows: